 - Do a walking tour of the historic homes in downtown Pacific Grove.

-- Watch the sun rise at Lovers Point Park.
+- Watch the sun rise at Lovers Point Park, and enjoy Lovers Point Beach, one of Monterey’s best beaches.

 Visit the Charming Village of Carmel-by-the-Sea